Gxwhipp/Fitnite-Topology-Enumeration/README.md

     generate new N+1 x N+1 matrices satisfying property *  just by adding a new Nth row and an new Nth column and testing for poperty *.

-2. The transpose of an N x N matrice satisfying property * also satisfies property *.

-3. The unique rows obtained by the pairwise inclusive OR of all possible rows of an N x N matrix satisfying property (*) will constitute the set of valid N+1 (last) rows in the N+1 x N+1 matrices satisfying property * created from the previous N x N matrix.
+2. The unique rows obtained by the pairwise inclusive OR of all possible rows of an N x N matrix satisfying property (*) will constitute the set of valid N+1 (last) rows in the N+1 x N+1 matrices satisfying property * created from the previous N x N matrix.

-combination or rows
+    When used with idea 1 above, provides a way to reduce the number of last rows to be tested.

+3. The transpose of an N x N matrice satisfying property * also satisfies property *.
+    This of course reduces by half the number of matrices to be tested for property *, but also makes it more efficient to compute the transpose of an N+1 x N+1 matrice when the transpose of the N x N submatrix is already known.